Dear Parish Faithful & Friends in Christ,

 "My soul thirsts for God, for the living God." —Psalm 42:2

 "I can't get no satisfaction" —The Rolling Stones

 I remember it well from the Summer of 1965.
 With its driving guitar riff and raspy-voiced lyrics giving a kind of pop-articulation to the disaffection of the lonely and alienated urbanite who, try as he might, just cannot succeed at "satisfying" the material and romantic/sexual goals droned into his mind on the radio and TV; this song - regardless of its actual intentions - managed to say something enduring about the "human condition."
 (I wonder if the various members of the Rolling Stones ever experience any genuine satisfaction after many years of fame and fortune).

-Be that as it may, a rather odd connection came to me between this song and a verse from "The Akathist of Thanksgiving" that we will sing and chant for the Church New Year on September 1.
+Be that as it may, a rather odd connection came to me between this song and a verse from "The Akathist of Thanksgiving" that we sang and chanted yesterday evening for the Church New Year beginning today, September 1.
 In Ikos Six of the akathist, one of the verses in the refrain reads as follows:

 Glory to You, Who have inspired in us dissatisfaction with earthly things.

 Both the Stones' song and the Orthodox hymn speak of "no satisfaction" or "dissatisfaction."
 However by "earthly things," the author of this remarkable hymn does not mean the natural world in which God has placed us.
 The refrain of Ikos Three makes that abundantly clear:

 Glory to You, Who brought out of the earth's darkness diversity of color, taste and fragrance,

 Glory to You, for the warmth and caress of all nature,

 Glory to You, for surrounding us with thousands of Your creatures,